Falun Gong: Social practices

-Falun Gong's cosmology includes the belief that different ethnicities each have a correspondence to their own heavens, and that individuals of mixed race lose some aspect of this connection.

 Falun Gong doctrine counsels against participation in political or social issues.
 Excessive interest in politics is viewed as an attachment to worldly power and influence, and Falun Gong aims for transcendence of such pursuits.
 According to Hu Ping, "Falun Gong deals only with purifying the individual through exercise, and does not touch on social or national concerns.
 It has not suggested or even intimated a model for social change.
 Many religions [...] pursue social reform to some extent [...] but there is no such tendency evident in Falun Gong."

+Sexual desire and lust are treated as attachments to be discarded, though Falun Gong students are still generally expected to marry and have families.
+All sexual relations outside the confines of monogamous, heterosexual marriage are regarded as immoral.